 - Amputation of the affected area

-Sadly, these treatment options can be expensive, and they may simply be too much for a household to handle financially.
-However, a personal injury lawsuit may be able to secure the compensation you need cover these expenses.
+Sadly, these treatment options can be expensive and may be too much for a household to handle financially.
+However, a personal injury lawsuit may be able to secure the compensation you need to cover these expenses.

 Dealing with the treatment costs of complex regional pain syndrome can prove overwhelming for many households.
 If you’re facing these challenges because of another person’s dangerous mistakes, we can provide you with legal guidance.
 For a free consultation with an experienced legal advisor, contact a New York City injury attorney of Hach & Rose, LLP at (212) 779-0057 today.